AMA Med Ed Conference: What is the Future of Medical Education?by Jarna Shah at University of Illinois at Chicago College of Medicine

 How do these changes affect osteopathic medicine?
 Associate Executive Director James Swartwout of the American Osteopathic Association explained that, “The environment is impacting both MD and DO programs … There are changing needs.
 Science is changing.”
 Swartwout added that population demographics are changing and social media outlets that did not exist 20 years ago are impacting education, requiring educators to look for innovative ways to address how people learn.
 The AOA is collaborating with AMA to create more cohesive strategies to save time and improve education.
 Some initiatives include a three-year accelerated DO program for physician assistants and a new learning model at the A.T.
 Still University School of Osteopathic Medicine in Arizona, where first- and second-year medical students are split into small groups and receive early training in community health centers.

 The current medical education system is antiquated and is in dire need of reevaluation.
 Acknowledging that the changing needs of future health care workers must be reflected in their training, the very definition of an “ideal medical graduate” is being reevaluated.
 The current model of knowledge acquisition in a medical culture of an influx of information is not sustainable.
 Thus, competency-based medical training is gaining popularity over the current structured four-year medical school program, and earlier clinical exposure to the health care system is seen to be vital in giving students an edge in their education and in preparing them for their residencies.

 University of Illinois College of Medicine

-Jarna Shah is a Class of 2015 medical student at the University of Illinois at Chicago.
-She has been an editor with in-Training since 2012 and is fascinated by the evolution of medical education.
+Jarna Shah is a Class of 2015 medical student interested in the development of medical education and healthcare.
+She has been an editor with in-Training since 2012.
+At her university, she is Program Co-Chair of the Mentors Program, an interdisciplinary student run organization that pairs 150 first and second year medical students with mentors in over 25 specialties.
 In her free time, she bakes ridiculous desserts, practices martial arts, and writes novels every November.